Machine-Learning-Tokyo/AI-ML-Newsletter/issues/issue#13.md

-# Deep Learning with PyTorch book
+# Deep Learning with PyTorch
 The full version of the "Deep Learning with PyTorch" book by Luca Antiga, Eli Stevens, and Thomas Viehmann is now available.

 Deep Learning with PyTorch provides a detailed, hands-on introduction to building and training neural networks with PyTorch, a popular open source machine learning framework.
 This full book includes: